Be Smart, Go Local.

 • Detection Distance: 6m

 The Athom PS01 is a Chinese-made presence sensor based on the LD2410C 24GHz radar module by Hi-Link.
-This devices relies on a PIR sensor for it’s fast initial detection and comes pre-flashed with ESPHome firmware.
+This devices also relies on a PIR sensor for it’s fast initial detection and comes pre-flashed with ESPHome firmware.

 Just like the Everything Presence One, the motion and presence sensors combine their states to create the occupancy entity in Home Assistant, which is cleared only when both of them are cleared of motion/presence.